wdeer/mac-setup/04 Mac-Setup-Environment-tools.md

 	brew install homebrew/php/composer

 ## Profile (~/.zshrc)
-By this point in time you should have a **~/.zshrc** file that looks similar to this:
+By this point in time you should have a **~/.zshrc** file that contains the following:

 	export PATH="$HOME/.rbenv/bin:$PATH"
 	export PATH="$HOME/.nodenv/bin:$PATH"